Ondsel-Development/freecad-feedstock/README.md

 Installing ondsel-es
 ====================

-Installing `ondsel-es` from the `Ondsel/label/dev` channel can be achieved by adding `Ondsel/label/dev` to your channels with:
+Installing `ondsel-es` from the `Ondsel` channel can be achieved by adding `Ondsel` to your channels with:

 ```
-conda config --add channels Ondsel/label/dev
+conda config --add channels Ondsel
 conda config --set channel_priority strict
 ```

-Once the `Ondsel/label/dev` channel has been enabled, `ondsel-es` can be installed with `conda`:
+Once the `Ondsel` channel has been enabled, `ondsel-es` can be installed with `conda`:

 ```
 conda install ondsel-es